verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

     * The value of `ADDRESS` is used only if DNS has not been configured.
-    * The following alternate commands may not work in conjunction with firewalls that validate `HTTP Host` headers.
+    * The following alternative commands may not work in conjunction with firewalls that validate `HTTP Host` headers.